jackmcc08/makers-wk4-student-directory/README.md

 # STUDENT DIRECTORY PROGRAM
 Week 4 of Makers pre-course

 Please feel free to clone the repo to run the program and see it for yourself.
-Please feel free to raise any issues with broken code or any improvement comments you have.
+Please raise an issue with any broken code or any improvement comments you have.

 Upon cloning the repo, run the program in your command line with % ruby directory\_interactive.rb